mortcanty/CRC5Docker/README.md

 CRC5Docker
 ==========

-Python scripts and Jupyter Notebooks for the textbook "Image Analysis, Classification and Change Detection in Remote Sensing, Fifth Revised Edition" included in the Docker container mort/crc5docker.
+Python scripts and Jupyter Notebooks for the textbook __Image Analysis, Classification and Change Detection in Remote Sensing, Fifth Revised Edition__ included in the Docker image

+    mort/crc5docker.

+The scripts are documented in

+    /python_scripts.pdf

+and the book chapters are summarized in

+    /chapter_abstracts.pdf

 Pull and/or run the container for the first time with